avierstr/amplicon_sorter/README.md

 - Check for bug: there is sometimes an error in the percentage of reads assigned per group (sometimes > 100%).
 This has no effect on the sorting or consensus made, only on the information how many reads are assigned.

 ### Release notes:

+2023/03/12:

+- option to use all reads `-ar, --allreads`.
+This option is still limited by the `-maxr', '--maxreads` to have a hard limit.
+- option `-ldc', '--length_diff_consensus`: Length difference (in %) allowed between consensuses to COMBINE groups based on the consensus sequence.
+This can be interesting if you have amplicons of different length, the shorter ones are nested sequences of the longer ones and you want to combine those in one group.
+- catch "hang of amplicon_sorter" if only one read is present in the inputfile.
+Now if less than 5 reads are present in the inputfile, the program exits.

 2022/03/28:
 - a little speed improvement (1,2 x) by using another consensus calling method (edlib).
 Levenshtein plugin no longer needed.